 Don’t Hide Behind a Pen Name

 Another temptation is to hide behind a pen name.
-Trolls, Haters and Critics are evidence of people reading your writing.
+Trolls, Haters, Critics, and negative feedback are evidence that people are reading your writing.
 Not everyone will enjoy your writing, but you have a unique perspective to offer the world.
-Running away or hiding is one way you let the trolls win.
+To run and hide is to let the trolls win.